 Starring: Warren Beatty, Faye Dunaway, Michael J. Pollard

-This is the 50th Anniversary of this fantastic movie based on real life crime spree partners Clyde Barrow and Bonnie Parker.
+2017 is the 50th Anniversary of this fantastic movie, based on real life crime spree partners Clyde Barrow and Bonnie Parker.
 Before they screwed up the Best Picture at the Academy Awards this week, Beatty and Dunaway were on fire in this film as a key part of our pop culture lore here in America.
 The violence of the ending, at the time scandalous and graphic, will seem tame and unremarkable to people watching it for the first time today.

 It’s A Wonderful Life (1946)

 Directed by: Frank Capra

 Starring: James Stewart, Donna Reed, Lionel Barrymore